arthursoprana/fem-ipython-notebook/README.md

 # fem-ipython-notebook
-An iPython notebook that show an exmple of the Finite Element Method
+An iPython notebook that shows an example of the Finite Element Method